instafluff0/C3X_Districts/Renderer/docs/zoom_performance.md

 This is a large reduction in unnecessary raster work, but routine CPU dependency work and periodic geometry assembly remain too expensive.
 Median CPU submission is 37.363 ms; geometry assembly p95 is 36.695 ms despite zero static builds/uploads.
-The next high-value targets are retaining prepared scene/dependency calculations across unchanged captures and incremental handling of capture-set changes.
+That checkpoint established that cache misses were no longer the primary target;
+the current plan therefore moves to retained-front and dirty-object composition.
 The 100 ms p95, continuous 30 FPS and native presentation targets remain unmet.

 The preceding receiver-scoped shadow dependency experiment completes 100 prepared new views in 56.978 ms median / 197.096 ms p95,